About me:

 Edinburgh.

-This unique course delivered a thorough and detailed grounding in all aspects of equine biology;
+The M.Sc course delivered a thorough and detailed grounding in all aspects of equine biology;

 because of its unique position within a veterinary school there was a strong emphasis on athletic performance, injury and disease, and on